Jump to content

 Gaiters for Hiking and Snowshoeing

 The gaiters reviewed here represent a good sampling or the most common types and can hopefully guide you towards the type that you would want to purchase for the activities and conditions you most frequently engage in.
-The Rocky Mountain high and low series of gaiters from Outdoor Research run around the $40 mark here at REI, and the Atlas gaiters go for around the same price at Amazon.com.
-REI’s Activator gaiters are here, and find our review of another gaiter option from Mountain Laurel Designs here.
+The Rocky Mountain high and low series of gaiters from Outdoor Research run around the $50 mark here at REI, and the REI Co-op Backpacker gaiters go for around the same price (view at REI).
+REI’s Flash gaiters can be found here.
+However, there are many other options available no matter your preference for high or low, waterproof or not.
+You can view a wide selection of hiking and backpacking gaiters here at REI.com.

 • Like 1